 This time she was prepared for the spectacular burst of light, but still her hand tightened around his like a child at a firework display.

-'I told you the storm would be back.'
-He said as the crack of thunder settled into a grumble.
+'I told you the storm would come our way,' he said as the crack of thunder settled into a grumble.

 'Now it not the time to say I told you so, Adam.'
 She laughed, forgetting everything for a moment in sheer pleasure at nature's magnificence.
 Again lightning struck and she rose a little on tiptoe.